LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Spatial Bundle Adjustment

 Here $\mu$ is the damping parameter, while $\mathbf{J}$ and $\mathbf{H}$ are the Jacobian and Hessian of the cost function, respectively.

 In DBA, we categorize the poses into $D$ groups based on their distances from the loop.
 Each group contains a set of poses.
 The number of poses in the $d_i$-th group is denoted as $^{d_i}M_p$ (for $i=0,\dots,D$).
-In the following part, we first demonstrate that in this \textit{incremental} form of BA, the optimal update formulation remains the same as performing BA jointly on all features.
+In the following part, we first demonstrate that in this \textit{incremental} form of BA, the optimal update formulation provides a good approximation to performing BA jointly on all features.
 We then prove that the algorithmic complexity is smaller compared to the traditional BA methods, and our approach achieves a relatively higher confidence level which should perform better in practice.